15 Old Words for the Duplicitous That We Should Bring Back

 This word for describing anything duplicitous stems from the many sketchy meanings of gammon.
 Gammon and patter is criminal cant or slang.
 Gammon and spinach is horsefeathers.
 Various other meanings involve tricking, wheedling, or seducing someone, so if someone’s being twistical, they’re gammonacious.

 Many meanings of twifold simply refer to things that are two-pronged but basically innocent.
 Other senses refer to double-dealing diabolical denizens of Deceit-ville.
 Since the 1300s, double all on its own has had more than a numerical meaning, conveying two-facedness and base treachery.
-In 1715, Gilbert Burnet’s History of My Own Time described a dude who was “very double, or very inconstant.”
+In 1715, Gilbert Burnet’s History of His Own Time described a dude who was “very double, or very inconstant.”
 In 1866’s Felix Holt, the Radical, George Elliot wrote about a tricky situation: “To act with doubleness towards a man whose own conduct was double.”
 This kind of meaning informs double agent.

 Rats are among the least trusted animals, along with the stool pigeon and guttersnake.
 Since the first half of the 1900s, rat-brained has been a term for the sneaky and prevaricating, as seen in an example from William F. Fowler’s The Battle of 1933, published the following year: “The rat brained, snake-eyed rascals who conceal their rascality under the dignified expression ‘financial genius.’”